 “I can’t kill you because you’re my sister and didn’t ask for this shit.
-Felids are trying to kill you for some reason too, and you got caught in a explosion after your friends betrayed you while you were trying to rescue your boyfriend who was killed by them also, and I found you and smuggled you out of the mainland and into the Caribbean where your mother, who abandoned you, rules in the midst of what is the start of a possible human-shifter war,” Melanie rambled out quickly.
+Felids are trying to kill you for some reason too, and you got caught in an explosion after your friends betrayed you while you were trying to rescue your boyfriend who was killed by them also, and I found you and smuggled you out of the mainland and into the Caribbean where your mother, who abandoned you, rules during what is the start of a possible human-shifter war,” Melanie rambled out quickly.

 Marissa’s mouth opened, then closed.
-She blinked, and opened her mouth again.
+She blinked and opened her mouth again.
 “I have to be dead.
 Or maybe you’re a psychopath.
 Is this an asylum?”
-She chucked nervously.
+She chuckled nervously.

 Melanie stayed deadly silent.

 “You’re serious?”
 Again, silence, but she received a nod.
 “That just sounds like everyone wants me dead!”
 She was on her feet, seething with anger, and suddenly that drop out the window didn’t sound so bad.

 “That doesn’t have to be the case,” Melanie stood up.
 Marissa tensed and backed up.
 “The Felids want you dead no matter what.
 We, however, are willing to negotiate.”